sjbiaga/pisc/README.md

-Even if many of the same action (i.e., with the same key) are enabled, these are distinguished upon completion by a unique `UUID`, either per agent invocation, or per replication.
+Even if many of the same action (i.e., with the same key) are enabled, these are distinguished upon completion by a unique `UUID`, either per agent invocation, or per replication - the scope.
 And due to the atomicity of updates, the management of the data structure for the enabled actions, is coherent among all actions thus "firing" in parallel.
 This makes actions behave as multisets.

-Given that a summation is a list of choices, a choice is a list of (parallel) compositions, and a composition is a list of (sequential) prefixes ended with either a leaf or summation, when parsing the equations for resolving the enabled actions, an _invariant_ ensures that (a) for each action there is a non-empty set of enabled actions, unless (b) this action is the last in a sequence of prefixes ending with inaction.

-When violated, the invariant is maintained by inserting immediate τ-actions (referred to as _implicit_, in contrast with those that are explicitly occurring) with weight equal to `Long.MaxValue` - where appropriate,

-- for the case of guarded replication, the guard itself is the enabled action: it enables itself, and other actions (a), unless the replicated process is inaction (b);

-- for unguarded replication, the invariant holds (a), unless the replicated process is inaction: in this case, the latter is rewritten as "τ@∞.()" (a);

-- likewise for (mis)match: on either branch, the invariant holds (a), unless the ensuing process is inaction: in this case, the latter is rewritten as "τ@∞.()" (a);

-- the sole case of a leaf that is not prefixed by an action remains (either inaction or) invocation: in this case, its prefixes are appended "τ@∞." (a).

-Sticking to this scheme (of implicit τ-actions), after parsing the equations, each composition or choice will have a non-empty set of enabled actions (a).
-If an equation is self-recursive, among the enabled actions of the last (implicit or explicit) action some self-recursive invocation is prefixed with, is this last action itself.

-In the single case of (mis)match, the enabled actions on both branches become the enabled actions for this kind of process expression.
-However, given that while the enabled actions on the active branch only will be reached, the (enabled) actions on the passive branch must so be _excluded_: but this mutual exclusion must occur on behalf of just _one_ of the enabled actions; otherwise, whereas it were enabled exactly once, an excluded action could risk being "disabled" more than once.

-Here, there are two subtleties.
-First, if the process on the active branch is a summation, then there is not exactly one of the enabled actions on which behalf the passive branch must be excluded, while finding them all becomes complicated.
-Second, if there are nested (mis)matches, the one enabled action chosen to exclude the passive nesting branch, might belong to the passive nested branch, in which case the exclusion of the passive nesting branch never occurs.
-For these two situations, the nested (mis)match is prefixed with "τ@∞." (a).

-The file `StochasticPi.scala` is used to create a [non-]deterministic _"transition system"_
-between `State`s for the purpose of enabling the actions in the successor state, immediately prior to the "expiration" of the precursor enabled action.
-From action to successive action, there is a transition, even if there are restrictions in between (picture these latter translation in `Scala`).
-And finally, as there always is a last action in a sequence (either explicit or implicit), there is a transition from it to either an `end`ing summation or replication guard.
+The file `StochasticPi.scala` is used to create a _directed multigraph_ with nodes the _union_ of action and sum _type_, which at runtime gives rise to a _transition system_ with states - multisets of enabled actions -, for the purpose of enabling the actions in the successor state, immediately prior to the "expiration" of the precursor enabled action.
+From action to successive action or sum, there is an edge, even if there are restrictions in between (picture these latter translation in `Scala`).

-But more importantly, upon the expiration of the last action from a sequence of prefixes, the enabled actions are enabled _before_ they are next to be "fired" (in parallel) - which means blocking for their completion.
+Upon the expiration of the last action from a sequence of prefixes, the enabled actions are enabled _before_ they are next to be "fired" (in parallel) - which means blocking for their completion.

-The transition system is non-deterministic, because for the case of guarded replication there is also one transition from the guard to itself and to the replicated process.
+The directed multigraph has multiple edges, because for the case of guarded replication there is also one edge from the guard to itself (a loop) and to the replicated process.
 This means that after expiration of the guard action, the enabled actions are again the guard itself and the enabled actions of the process that fires up in parallel.

 Besides the _enabled_ actions, `StochasticPi.scala` is used to create also the _discarded_ actions.
 Each choice corresponds to a set of enabled actions.
 The